 3. Risk factor data

 Risk terrain modeling can be applied to any geographic extent (i.e. local, regional, global; urban, suburban, rural; land, sea).
 Obtain a projected polygon shapefile to spatially define this geography. (e.g., the municipality of Springfield).
 Essentially, shapefiles are your reference layers for orienting and analyzing all other data.
 Most study area shapefiles are free and readily accessible online.
-This blog post shows how you can easily get study area shapefiles for anywhere in the United States from the U.S. Census Bureau.

 2. Topic/Analysis issue data